KallDrexx/dntc/README.md

 Methods, fields, and types annotated with `[IgnoreInHeader]` will only be declared in a source file and not exist in a header file.

+## Reference Types

+On platforms that support dynamic memory allocation, .net reference types can be used.
+This includes inheritance support.

+Since .net does not support multiple inheritance, .net reference types are transpiled in a way that they can be cast to parent types safely using normal casting mechanisms (e.g. `(MyParent*)child`);

+Parent fields can be accessed via the `base` field on the struct.
+Parent types contain function pointers that can be used to properly access virtual methods that may be overridden.

+All .net reference types contain a root inheritance type of `DntcReferenceTypeBase`.
+This base reference type contains common fields and function pointers needed for reference counting and deallocation support.

+### Create Functions

+Transpiled .net reference types have some extra work that needs to be performed when being created.
+Therefore, every transpiled .net reference type has a custom `__Create()` function that allocates memory for the type, sets up any virtual function pointers that are needed, and set up the `PrepForFree()` function pointer.
+It then returns the created instance (without any reference count tracking performed).

+This means that if native C code wishes to create an instance of a .net reference type, it should always call the correct `__Create()` method instead of trying to construct it manually.

+### Memory Management

+Reference types rely on reference counting to know when memory is safe to be reclaimed.
+When a reference type instance is stored in a variable (or returned from a function), the C function `DntcReferenceTypeBase_Gc_Track()` is called to increment the reference count.
+Every time a .net reference type is no longer needed, `DntcReferenceTypeBase_Gc_Untrack()` is called to decrement the count.
+If it decrements the reference count to zero, then the memory location of the reference type is deallocated and the pointer being passed in is `NULL`ed out.

+Every transpiled .net reference type contains a `__PrepForFree()` function.
+This function is used to iterate through any other reference type the original instance may reference and decrement their reference counts.
+This ensures that reference types that contain reference types deallocate properly.

+#### Returning Reference Types Into C

+When writing native C code that calls a transpiled .net function which returns a .net reference type, it is important to keep in mind that the instance will have a reference type of at least 1.
+This guarantees the instance can be passed into other transpiled functions and not be deallocated unexpectedly.

+This means it is up to the non-transpiled C code to call `DntcReferenceTypeBase_Gc_Untrack()` when it is no longer needed.
+Forgetting to do so will cause a memory leaks.

+Likewise, if native C code creates its own instance of a .net reference type, `DntcReferenceTypeBase_Gc_Track()` must be called to give it a reference count of 1.
+If not done, then it is likely passing the instance into a transpiled function will deallocate it, causing a use after free later on.

 ## DebugInfo